privacytrustlab/ml_privacy_meter/documentation/README.md

 # Documentation
-This folder contains documentation for each of the inference
+This folder contains documentation for each of the inference modules and images used in the README files.